 “I just saw Remus, he was really out of sorts,” Peter said through heavy breaths.
 “I ran all the way up here, I tried to talk to him but he just walked off towards the forest.”
 His body fell into the opposite chair, showing its annoyance at being so abused with a nearly mile run first thing in the morning.

-“Hey, if Moony’s run off, that means we’ll have to fetch Lily to have her fill Dumbledore in, right?”
+“That means we’ll have to fetch Lily to have her fill Dumbledore in, right?”
 Sirius spoke, a sly smile playing on his lips.

 “Wait, I thought she was here?”
 Peter asked.